bszwarc/tech-writer-interview-task/README.md

 ## Overview

-This task is used during interviews with technical writers.
-Its purpose is to give the candidates a challenge to try out GitHub on their own.
-The expectation is that the candidates read and understand basic glossary arround Git.
-We wish that the candidates not only complete the task, but also face the technology they will use as technical writers.
+The purpose of this task is to give you a glimpse of what technical writers in Kyma do and what tools they use.
+You get a chance to play with the software you are going to write about and learn more about the underlying technology.

 ## Task

 ### Step 1

-Please **fork** this repository and create a new file in the `tasks` folder.
-The new file should be named after your GitHub user name.
-The file extension should be `md` (abcxyz.md) so GitHub knows it includes Markdown syntax which has to be parsed into HTML.
+Fork this repository and create a new file in the `tasks` folder.
+Name the file after your GitHub user name.
+The file must have a  `.md` extension.
+For example, `jacktorrance.md`.
+Write all of the required content in [Markdown](https://www.markdowntutorial.com/) and save it in the file you created.

-### Step 2
+## Step 2

-Provide content in this file.
-It should contain the following sections:

-* Explanation of what you think GitHub is, using your own words
-* Sample documentation
+Access the Kyma cluster prepared for the recruitment process.
+Use the provided credentials.

+>**NOTE:** The password and email are encoded with base64.
+Decode the credentials before use.

-### Step 3
+## Step 3

-Create a **pull request** back to this repository so we can see what you did, and can perform the review of the task.
+Explore the Kyma cluster.
+Create a ClusterRoleBinding and bind the **recruitment** group to the **edit** role.
+Create a step-by-step instruction for users that want to achieve this exact goal.
+Introduce the instruction with an `H2` heading.

+When writing the instructions, follow the [Kyma guidelines for creating content](https://github.com/kyma-project/community/tree/master/guidelines/content-guidelines), the [Microsoft Manual of Style](https://docs.microsoft.com/en-us/style-guide/welcome/), and reference the writing style seen on [kyma-project.io](https://kyma-project.io/docs/) to create a piece that could become a part of product documentation.

+>**TIP:** Use the **Preview changes** option in the GitHub UI or an external Markdown editor, such as [jbt.github.io](https://jbt.github.io/markdown-editor/) to check if your Markdown displays correctly.

+## Step 4

+Kyma and [Kubernetes](https://kubernetes.io/) rely heavily on Namespaces.
+Conduct research and create a short definition of what a Namespace is.
+In your definition include an example that illustrates how users can use Namespaces in their implementations.
+Introduce the definition with an `H2` heading.

-## Hints
+## Step 5

-### Glossary

-We know that GitHub's glossary is a high entry threshold.
-You can refer to [this](https://github.com/Writers-Instagram/GitHub-for-technical-writers-WORKSHOP#glossary) glossary or just use google and/or GitHub docs.

-### Content

-We strongly encourage you to use [Markdown](https://www.markdowntutorial.com/) that you can mix with HTML, if you really need.
-This is our standard syntax for writing content.
+Create a pull request to this repository.

 ## Expected outcome

-The expected outcome is a [pull request](../../pulls) with the file and its content, as described above.
+The expected outcome is a [pull request](https://github.com/Writers-Instagram/tech-writer-interview-task/pulls) with a single file that contains all of the required content.